-- 1. Specify an item group in the Item Groups (tcmcs0123m000) session. - Specify item general defaults in the Items Defaults (tcibd0102m000) session, in which you must enter the Item Group that you previously defined in the Item Groups (tcmcs0123m000) session. - 3.
-Click Purchase in the Items Defaults (tcibd0102m000) session.
+- 1. Specify an item group in the Item Groups (tcmcs0123m000) session. - 2.
+Specify default global item data in the Item Defaults (tcibd0102m000) session, in which you must enter the Item Group that you previously defined in the Item Groups (tcmcs0123m000) session. - 3.
+Click Purchase in the Item Defaults (tcibd0102m000) session.
 The Items Purchase Defaults (tdipu0102m000) session starts in which you can specify item-purchase defaults for the combination of Item Type and Item Group. - 4.
-Specify an item in the Items (tcibd0501m000) session for the combination of Item Type and Item Group that you previously defined in the Items Defaults (tcibd0102m000) session.
-The default values from the Items Defaults (tcibd0102m000) session are inserted in the Items (tcibd0501m000) session. - 5.
+Specify an item in the Items (tcibd0501m000) session for the combination of Item Type and Item Group that you previously defined in the Item Defaults (tcibd0102m000) session.
+As a result, the default values from the Item Defaults (tcibd0102m000) session are inserted in the Items (tcibd0501m000) session. - 5.
 Click Purchase in the Items (tcibd0501m000) session.
 The Items Purchase (tdipu0101m000) session starts in which you can enter the purchase data for the item that you created in the Items (tcibd0501m000) session.
 The default values from the Items Purchase Defaults (tdipu0102m000) session are inserted in the Items Purchase (tdipu0101m000) session.

-To generate transactions for the purchased item, ordering-related item data must be specified in the Items - Ordering (tcibd2100m000) session and costing-related item data must be calculated in the Items - Costing (ticpr0107m000) session.
+- If you use multisite, you can specify item purchase data by purchase office or site.
+Specify the sites and purchase offices on the appropriate tabs of the Item Purchase Defaults (tdipu0602m000) and Item Purchase (tdipu0601m000) sessions. - To generate transactions for the purchased item, ordering-related item data must be specified in the Item Ordering (tcibd2100m000) session and costing-related item data must be calculated in the Item Costing (ticpr0107m000) session.